‘Arthdal Chronicles’ to ‘Kingdom’: 12 most expensive Korean dramas of all time

 Legend of the Blue Sea (2016-2017)

-This romantic drama has South Korea’s most loved stars Lee Min-ho and Jun Ji-hyun.
+This romantic drama has South Korea’s most loved stars Lee Min-ho and Jun Ji-hyun, and is also one of the most expensive Korean dramas to be made.
 The show is set in a fantasy world and has appealing visuals and special effects.
 It has been filmed in exotic locations in South Korea and other international locations such as Spain.
-Jun reportedly earned around KRW 100 million (RM 0.32 million approximately) for this project at that time.
+Jun reportedly earned around KRW 100 million (approx. SGD 99,110) for this project at that time.

 Synopsis: Sae-Wa (Jun) is a mermaid who is in love with a nobleman.
 Cut to modern times, Sae-Wa is in her reincarnated form Sim Chung and Heon Joon-jae (Lee) is her long-lost love.
 This romantic tale follows Sae-wa’s struggles who has to go through impossible hurdles to reunite with her one and only true love.